-February, the official month of all things lovey dovey, may be over but that does not mean we should stop celebrating the joy that love can bring.
-While I have never been a particularly mushy gushy kind of gal (“The Notebook” does n-o-t-h-i-n-g for me), there is no denying that the perfect love song will always put me in the right mood.
+February, the official month of all things lovey-dovey, may be over but that does not mean we should stop celebrating the joy that love can bring.
+While I have never been a particularly mushy-gushy kind of gal (“The Notebook” does n-o-t-h-i-n-g for me), there is no denying that the perfect love song will always put me in the right mood.

-Nowadays, there are an infinite number of ways to categorize love and express it to a partner.
+Nowadays, there is an infinite number of ways to categorize love and express it to a partner.
 Sex and relationship expert and YouTube guru, Shannon Boodram breaks true love down into four primary categories.

 Agape love, which is described as a love and respect for all things including the self.
-Phileo love, which is an adoration of your chosen family and the people you surround yourself with.
+Phileo love, which is adoration of your chosen family and the people you surround yourself with.
 Storge love, which refers to a deeply unconditional love usually practiced within families or extremely close partners.
 And finally, Eros love which is the luxuriously romantic kind of love traditionally displayed in Hollywood movies and those cheesy $5.99 greeting cards from CVS.

 Regardless of what type of love you want to feel or who you want to give it to, I would highly recommend using music as a means to get there.
 Music is a great tool for love and sharing a great song can be the perfect way to express your care for another person.

 It’s also a great way to share some love with yourself.
-More than once I have been caught lip synching the lyrics to a moody Rihanna song to myself in the mirror and trust me, I am OK with that!
+More than once I have been caught lip-synching the lyrics to a moody Rihanna song to myself in the mirror and trust me, I am OK with that!